GTekSD/SUASS/Android-APKSec.md

   adb logcat | grep "$(adb shell ps | grep <package-name> | awk '{print $2}')"
   ```
   - Now, Open the targeted app and use every functionality such as loging with different methods, creating profiles, editing profiles, entering sensitive details, etc.

-12. Go to the terminal and run the command “adb logcat” and press enter, now open the
-app enter the credentials and log into the app.
-Explore the app by visiting every page.
-13. Now stop the logcat by pressing ctrl+z.
+  - Now stop the logcat by pressing ctrl+z.
 And search the logs for any sensitive data.
-If any
-sensitive data is found in the logs, then its Finding 8.
+If any sensitive data is found in the logs, then it's Finding.

 ## Finding 9: Successful Reverse Engineering